ShafeenTejani/ShafeenTejani.github.io/_posts/2016-12-27-style-transfer.markdown

 [ style reconstructions ]

-# Style transfer as a minimisation problem
+# Style transfer as an optimisation problem

 Style transfer is the task of generating a new image $$Y$$, whose style is equal to a style image $$S$$ and whose content is equal to a content image $$C$$.
 Now that we have a clear definition of the style and content representation of an image we can define a loss function which essentially shows us how far away our generated image $$Y$$ is from being a perfect style transfer.